 Can you run the jets and heater at the same time on an inflatable hot tub?

-No. Most inflatable hot tubs cannot run the jets and the heater at the same time.
+Inflatable hot tubs cannot run the jets and the heater at the same time.
+So the longer the jets run, the more the water temperature will drop.
 Inflatable hot tubs are 110v compared to 220v for most portable hot tubs.
 110v hot tubs simply don’t have the power to run both at the same time.

 So, this is really down to the electrical set-up, which for inflatable hot tubs is usually 110v with a 13amp plug.
 This limits the number of things you can have going on at the same time.